Coordination (as a structural relation) is a particular kind of sociation such that the relata are of equal rank in the following sense:

 Number of coordinates

-Since coordination is by definition iterative, the potential number of coordinates is infinite.
+Since coordination is additive, it may be iterated, and then the potential number of coordinates is infinite.
 Many languages have different rules for just two coordinates vs. more than two coordinates; cf. e.g. the section on topology of connectives.
 This differential treatment results from the fact that a binary coordinative construction is symmetric, while an n-aryn>2 coordinative construction is not.

 Explicitness of linking